nhjschulz/EInkPicFrame/README.md

 # EInkPicFrame

-A low power battery driven picture frame with a 7 color E-Ink display.
+The project builds an electronic picture frame using a 7 color E-Ink display.
+It updates after an adjustable time period by reading images from an SD-Card.
+The frame is powered from a battery and mimics a real picture frame by requiring no power cable or a backlight.
+The software and hardware implements various power saving methods to run for a long time without recharging.

 ![Frame One](design/history/frame1.png)